 For dinner, I returned to the town centre and ate at A Charette, one of the oldest restaurants in Monchique.
 The wine was already on the table, all I had to do was order some food.
 I asked the staff for a recommendation and they suggested the stuffed squid, which was absolutely delicious.

-As for the hotel, the team of Algarve Lifestyle booked me a night at the Macdonald Monchique Resort & Spa and I was lucky enough to stay in one of the rooms with a view of the mountains.
+As for the hotel, the team of Iberian Escapes booked me a night at the Monchique Resort & Spa and I was lucky enough to stay in one of the rooms with a view of the mountains.

 My road trip around the Algarve is almost over, only six more towns to go!
 Tomorrow, I’ll head to the far north eastern corner and explore Alcoutim.